henry226/BWH_Challenge/README.md

 1. Create databases and tables.
 2. Connect NodeJs with Databases.
 3. Create Angular frontend.
-4. COnnect Angular with NodeJs.
+4. Connect Angular with NodeJs.

 ---

+### 1. Create databases and tables.